 Stereotypes are inevitable when thinking of foreign countries.
 We often base an opinion of a whole nation on our impression of only one or two of its representatives.
 Sometimes, we haven’t even been to a country but have a strong prejudgement towards its citizens because friends told a couple of stories or we heard a bunch of rumours here and there.
-Here are 7 common stereotypes about Ukraine and a little truth about how it actually is.
+Here are common stereotypes you'll dispel after travelling to Ukraine and a little truth about how it actually is.

 In fact, Ukraine was a part of Soviet Union but that was 23 years ago.
 Now it is an independent country with its own borders, laws, legislation and culture.
 All the governmental decisions are made only by the Ukrainian authorities with no influence of its eastern neighbour country.
 The events of 2014 attracted much attention to Ukraine giving the insight of what’s true and what’s not with the Russian involvement.